 Subsidiaries are all entities (including structured entities) over which the Group has power or control.
 The Group controls an entity when the Group is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to use its power over the entity to affect the amount of the entity's return.
-Subsidiaries are fully consolidated from the date on which control is transferred to the Group.
-They are de-consolidated from the date that control ceases.
+Subsidiaries are fully consolidated from the date that control ceases.